Cyril Stevenson: Early journalism career

 Stevenson began a career in journalism as a reporter for the Bahamas Weekly News.
 In June 1952, Stevenson was working as a columnist at the Nassau Guardian.
 In December 1952, Stevenson was appointed as a member of the Hurricane Relief Committee.

 In 1953, William Cartwright, owner of The Bahamas Review, purchased the now defunct newspaper, The Nassau Herald, and Stevenson became editor.
 Later that year, Stevenson and Cartwright travelled to London to cover the coronation.
 While there, they met with representatives of the Labour Party.
 They also travelled to Jamaica where they met with members of the Jamaican Labour Party and the People's National Party.
 Later that year, Stevenson and Cartwright, together with Henry Milton Taylor formed the Progressive Liberal Party (PLP).
 Stevenson became Secretary-General of the party; a post he served in until 1963.

-In 1954, Stevenson became the owner of the The Nassau Herald.
+In 1954, Stevenson became the owner of The Nassau Herald.
 At times, Stevenson used his editorial control of the Nassau Herald to promote the positions of the PLP party and to criticise the ruling government.